MapsPeople/docs/src/android/v3/getting-started/new-project.md

 }
 ```

-MapsIndoors rely on Java 8 features, so you must add the following compile options, also in *android* section of your *build.gradle* file:
+MapsIndoors relies on Java 8 features, so you must add the following compile options, also in *android* section of your *build.gradle* file:

 ```java
 android {